MrLixm/mari-tools-lxm/README.md

 ## What's Inside

 - Nodegraph
-    - `mari_create_new_channels.py` : Quickly create multiple channels.
+    - `mari_create_new_channels.py` :

+       Quickly create multiple channels nodes.

+    - `mari_group_expose.py`:

-    - `mari_group_expose.py`: From a selection of same node type expose all of their attribute under the parent GroupNode and linked them.
+      From a selection of Nodes of same type, expose all of their attribute under the parent GroupNode and link them.

-    - `mari_paint_replace.py` : Create new paint node that is an exact copy of the current one, except it's blank, and delete the original one.
+    - `mari_paint_replace.py` :

+     Create new paint node that is an exact copy of the current one, except it's blank, and delete the original one.